QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 0 = \sum_{i=1}^{N}{-2(y_i - \alpha - \beta x_i)}
 $$

-we can remove the constant $-2$ from the summation and devide both sides by $-2$
+we can remove the constant $-2$ from the summation by dividing both sides by $-2$

 $$
 0 = \sum_{i=1}^{N}{(y_i - \alpha - \beta x_i)}